Select Page

 Newborn Skin

 In utero, a baby’s skin has been surrounded by the amniotic fluid in a controlled temperature environment.
 During this time, a natural substance called vernix caseosa covers the skin, which may still be visible after birth and is made from a powerful combination of proteins, fatty acids and antimicrobial peptides.
 It acts as a protective barrier that has antibacterial, antifungal, anti-infective and wound-healing properties and continues to protect the skin after birth.
 Lipid-rich vernix is a natural moisturiser and skin cleanser.
-Therefore, it is essential that vernix is not removed at birth.1,2,3
+Therefore, vernix mustn’t be removed at birth.1,2,3

 The skin is the largest organ of the body and contributes to the body’s defence mechanisms.
 It acts as a barrier to bacteria, balances water and electrolytes, and stores fat to help regulate body temperature.
 A newborn’s skin is very sensitive and around five times more absorbent than an adult’s.
 It can take around four weeks for a baby’s skin to build up a protective barrier of natural enzymes, so it is very important to consider what is applied to a newborn’s skin during this time.2